AndrejOrsula/panda_ign_moveit2/README.md

 ![panda](panda/thumbnails/2.png)
 **Collision geometry** was remodelled to make it more realistic and improve performance, see [#3](https://github.com/AndrejOrsula/panda_ign/pull/3).

 **Inertial properties** of all links are estimated with [estimate_inertial_properties.py](scripts/estimate_inertial_properties.py) script, while assuming total mass of 18 kg and uniform density.
+This script also redistributes a potion of hand's mass to fingers due to internal mechanical coupling.

-The SDF description also contains estimated **dynamic parameters**, which are however NOT based on real-life robot.
+The SDF description also contains estimated **dynamic parameters** for joints.
+Note that these values are NOT based on real-life robot and should therefore be used with caution.

 ## Instructions